Branded asset management

 Branded asset management refers to the implementation of brand modifications and life-cycle management of branded assets.
-The branded assets category includes managing digital brand execution.
+These branded assets include media, products and other items which feature an organization or other brand.

 Background

-Branding emerged as a top management priority around the 2000’s due to the growing realization that a brand is one of the most valuable assets that a firm can have.
+Branding began to beas a top management priority around the 2000’s due to the growing realization that a brand is one of the important assets that a firm can have.
 A brand is more than just a name on a stationery, clothes, plant, or equipment.
-It carries meaning to all stakeholders and represents a set of values, promises and even a personality of its own.
-Most companies with the biggest increases in brand value operate as single brands all over the world.
+It carries meaning to all stakeholders and represents a set of values, and even a personality of its own.